 In addition to income tax, a wealth tax is levied on all assets.
 It is calculated on the total assets in per thousand.

-Unlike in other Swiss cantons, no income or gift taxes are levied in Canton Schwyz.
+Unlike in other Swiss cantons, inheritance and gift taxes are not levied in Canton Schwyz.

 Address and contact of the Tax Administration of the Canton of Schwyz